Persian carpet: Khamseh federation

 The Khamseh (lit.: "five tribes") federation was established by the Persian Qajar government in the nineteenth century, to rival the dominant Qashqai power.
 Five tribal groups of Arab, Persian and Turkic origin were combined, including the Arab tribe, the Basseri, Baharlu, Ainalu, and Nafar tribes.
 It is difficult to attribute a specific rug to the Khamseh production, and the label "Khamseh" is often used as a term of convenience.
 Dark woolen warps and borders are associated with Arab Khamseh rugs, warps are rarely depressed, the colour scheme is more subdued.
 Specifically, a stylized bird ("murgh") pattern is often seen on rugs attributed to the confederation, arranged around a succession of small, lozenge shaped medallions.
-Basseri rugs are asymmetrically knotted, brighter in colours, with more open space and smaller ornaments and figure with Orange as the specific color.
+Basseri rugs are asymmetrically knotted, brighter in colours, with more open space and smaller ornaments and figure with Orange as the specific colour.
 The Baharlu are a Turkic-speaking tribe settled around Darab, and few carpets are known from this more agricultural region.

 Luri

 The Lurs live mainly in western and south-western Iran.
 They are of Indo-European origin.
-Their dialect is closely related to the Bakhtiari dialect and to the dialect of the southern Kurds.
+Their dialect is closely related to the Bakhtiari dialect and the dialect of the southern Kurds.
 Their rugs have been marketed in Shiraz.
 The rugs have a dark wool foundation, with two wefts after each row of knots.
 Knots are symmetrical or asymmetrical.
 Small compartment designs of repeating stars are often seen, or lozenge-shaped medallions with anchor-like hooks on both ends.

 Afshari

 The Afshar people are a semi-nomadic group of Turkic origin, principally located in the mountainous areas surrounding the modern city of Kerman in southeastern Iran.
-They produce mainly rugs in runner formats, and bags and other household items with rectilinear or curvilinear designs, showing both central medallions and allover patterns.
+They produce mainly rugs in runner formats, and bags and other household items with rectilinear or curvilinear designs, showing both central medallions and all-over patterns.
 Colours are bright and pale red.
 The flat-woven ends often show multiple narrow stripes.

-Beluch
+Balochi

 The Baloch people live in eastern Iran.
 They weave small-format rugs and a variety of bags with dark red and blue colours, often combined with dark brown and white.
 Camel hair is also used.